dfontana/dfontana.github.io/content/setting_up_zsh.md

 date = 2017-10-13
 [taxonomies]
-tags = ["terminal", "zsh", "configuration"] categories = ["system"]
+tags = ["terminal", "zsh", "configuration"]
 +++

-One of the things I love to do is tinker - to an almost unhealthy degree.
 Having not been satisfied with the autocompletion bash provides, and curious what alternative shells had to offer, I found ZSH.<!-- more --> In this guide, I'm going to walk you through how I setup ZSH on my Windows machine (inside WSL) - but the instructions compare similarly for my Mac.

 ## First Step, ZSH
 You'll want to boot up your terminal / WSL terminal and install the ZSH package.
 This is really simple: